percona/pmm-doc/docs/details/commands/pmm-admin.md

     :  Disable collstats, dbstats, topmetrics and indexstats if there are more than <n> collections.
 0: No limit.
 Default is -1, PMM automatically sets this value.

         !!! caution ""
-            Too high limit of `max-collections-limit` could impact the CPU and Memory usage.
+            A very high limit of `max-collections-limit` could impact the CPU and Memory usage.
 Check `--stats-collections` to limit the scope of collections and DB's metrics to be fetched.

     `--stats-collections=db1,db2.col1`
     :  Collections for collstats & indexstats